hiroshi-manabe/extract_jawp_names/README.md

 What's this?
 ------------
-This is a Perl script which extracts personal names (both their Kanji and Kana) in Japanese Wikipedia and output them in a form in which the family name and
+This is a Perl script which extracts personal names (both their Kanji and Kana) in Japanese Wikipedia and output them in a form in which the family and given names are separated by a space.

 How to use
 ----------